ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ## Deployment Considerations {#sec-cats-deployment}

 This document does not make any assumption about how the various CATS functional elements are implemented and deployed.
-Concretely, whether a CATS deployment follows a fully distributed design or relies upon a mix of centralized (e.g., a C-PS) and distributed CATS functions (e.g., CATS traffic classifiers) is deployment-specific, which may reflect the preferences and policies of the (CATS) service provider, and requirements of the usecases {{?I-D.ietf-cats-usecases-requirements}}.
+Concretely, whether a CATS deployment follows a fully distributed design or relies upon a mix of centralized (e.g., a centralized C-PS) and distributed CATS functions (e.g., CATS traffic classifiers) is deployment-specific, which may reflect the preferences and policies of the (CATS) service provider.
+The deployment can also be informed by specific use case requirements {{?I-D.ietf-cats-usecases-requirements}}.

 For example, in a centralized design, both the computing related metrics from the C-SMAs and the network metrics are collected by a (logically) centralized path computation logic (e.g., a PCE).
 In this case, the CATS computation logic may process incoming service requests to compute paths to service contact instances.
 More generally, the paths might be computed before the service request comes.
 Based on the metrics and computed paths, the C-PS can select the most appropriate path and then synchronize with CATS traffic classifiers (C-TCs).